ankurk91/wp-google-analytics/readme.txt

 * Simplest user interface
 	* Single page tab based interface
 	* Minimal and non confusing settings
-	* Help links to understand features
 * Multi-site ready
     * Each sub site need to be configured separately
     * Each sub site will store its own configuration in database, there is no global settings for this plugin
 * Translation ready, you are welcome [here](https://translate.wordpress.org/projects/wp-plugins/ank-simplified-ga)
-* Choose where to place your tracking code
 * Ability to place code in header or footer, control priority
-	* Ability to run tracking code when page loaded

 = Google Analytics features covered =
 * Demographics & Interest Reports